dsmsuite/dsmsuite.github.io/user_guide_java.md

 | LoggingEnabled    | Log information to file for diagnostic purposes                    |
 | InputFilename     | Filename of Jdeps .dot file used to extract dependency information |
 | OutputFilename    | Filename with dsi extension to which results will be written       |

-## Performing analysis

-Use the following command (Example for analyzing [ArgoUML](http://argouml.tigris.org/) binaries):

-jdeps -verbose:class -recursive -dotoutput D:\ArgoUmlAnalysisResults d:\ArgoUml\argouml.jar

-DsmSuite.Analyzer.Jdeps.exe AnalyzerSettings.xml

-If the setting file does not exist a default one will be created.

 ## AnalyzerSettings.xml example